So you want a GIS developer job?

-The Primary Job Duties of a GIS Developer
+The primary job duties of a GIS developer

 Example GIS Developer Tasks

-- Develop, test, debug and maintain an array of custom web based GIS applications, tools and supporting web services using standard software lifecycle processes
+- Develop, test, debug and maintain an array of custom web-based GIS applications, tools, and supporting web services using standard software life cycle processes

 - Support the infrastructure by maintaining and developing new capabilities in Microsoft .Net.

 - Develop software in an agile development process by working with stakeholders to refine developed products.

 - Provide support, troubleshooting, modifications, enhancements, and maintenance for existing GIS applications, scripts, tools, and web services.